fusion94/fusion94.org-original/_drafts/conservation-a-challenging-topic.md

 <td style="margin: 0px;"><font face="arial,helvetica,sans-serif"><strong><font size="3">$1,149,078,135</font></strong></font></td>
 </tr></tbody></table>

-So in total, that's $1.15 billion dollars going directly back into conservation efforts from hunters and fisherman in 2018.
+So in total, that's $1.15 billion dollars going directly back into conservation efforts from sportsmen in 2018.

 In comparison, in 2017 the Sierra Club received $68 million dollars in total contribtutions and spent $63 million dollars on program services.

+Essentially sportsmen from Michigan and North Carolina combined contributed the same amount as the Sierra Club in total.

+I'm not trying to paint the Sierra Club as a bad organization at all.
+Fundamentally there aren't bad.
+They just can't do enough.

 ### What is 2% for Conservation?